ptasker/Codeigniter-POTX-PHP/README.md

 Port of the Drupal Potx project to work with the CodeIgniter language files https://drupal.org/project/potx

-In the views, various _e() functions are used to identify translations
+In the views, various _e() functions are used to identify translatable strings.

 #Usage